sandeepmundru1/CSCI-513/README.md

 # CSCI-513
-This host the academic related projects for the software engineering course
+This host the academic related projects for software engineering course